 To add the membership period the transaction will cover, use the merge fields below.
 Please Note: This message will show on all dues transactions, so keep the messaging applicable to new signups and renewals.

-- [[Membership Period Start Date]] - Would be replaced upon generating a dues transaction with the member's Member Since date formatted as m/dd/yyyy.
+[[Membership Period Start Date]] - Would be replaced upon generating a dues transaction with the start date of the membership period covered by the dues invoice formatted as m/dd/yyyy.

 Backend Member Type Settings: